 Why Chihuahuas Bark

-- Boredom.
-Some Chihuahuas bark because they are bored.
+- Boredom: Some Chihuahuas bark because they are bored.
 Being social "pack" animals, Chihuahuas need just as much attention as larger breeds, and failure to provide your Chihuahua with daily attention can lead to barking problems.
-If you leave them alone all day, your Chihuahua may bark at passing cars simply because there's no other form of physical or mental stimulation available.
+If you leave him alone all day, your Chihuahua may bark at passing cars simply because there's no other form of physical or mental stimulation available.
 Also, leaving the television running is NOT suitable stimulation to prevent boredom.